BristolMyersSquibb/blockr.io/README.md

 ## Learn More

 The [blockr.io website](https://bristolmyerssquibb.github.io/blockr.io/) includes full documentation and examples.
-For information on the broader blockr ecosystem, see [blockr.core](https://bristolmyerssquibb.github.io/blockr.core/) and [blockr.dplyr](https://bristolmyerssquibb.github.io/blockr.dplyr/).
+For information on the workflow engine, see [blockr.core](https://bristolmyerssquibb.github.io/blockr.core/).